mjperales/fullstack-playground/README.md

 # Fullstack playground

-This repo contains an express restAPI and a react application.
+This repo contains an express RESTful API and a react application.

 ## To get started with Docker